 Meanwhile, my own practice developed and I began to make what I call Auto Trance Portraits.
 These paintings encapsulate an individual’s life, inspired by photographs, samples of handwriting or purely by concentrating on a specific person.
 Since childhood I have instinctively known things about people and I enjoy helping them in their transformation.
 I am also a practising mesmerist and hypnotherapist.

-Auto Trance Portrait of Young Woman Standing Next to Chair
+Auto Trance Portrait of Young Woman Leaning on a Chair

 This painting was made whilst tuning in to a carte de visite photograph of a young woman.
 It is very energetic and open, yet also quite calm.
-There is a red heart-like form filled with purple flame-like strokes that seem to express a vey loving, spiritual nature.
+There is a red heart-like form filled with purple flaming strokes that seem to express a very loving, spiritual nature.
 There is a buck or deer head on the centre right and numerous characters can be spotted throughout.

 2018, Acrylic on paper 84.1 x 59.4

 Auto Trance Portrait of Young Man with Sad Eyes